tterb/tumblr-app/README.md

 The following **additional** user stories are implemented:

   - [x] Pull to refresh implemented
+  - [x] Added custom app icon
+  - [x] Added custom launch screen

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

   * Implement image transitions
   * Creating custom selection effects

 ## Video Walkthrough